27 Curious Cable TV Subscribers Statistics to Know in 2022

 - 65% of Americans are still paying for cable TV.

-Cable TV subscriber stats in 2021 indicate there’s been a 28% fall in the number of paid TV subscriptions between 2013 and 2023.
+Cable TV subscriber stats in 2022 indicate there will be a 28% fall in the number of paid TV subscriptions between 2013 and 2023.

 What else is there in store for cable TV subscribers?

 1. Most people now subscribe to a streaming service (69%).

 In other words, more people now stream mostly through internet TV services, according to streaming vs cable statistics in 2020.
 The main reason for this is that people can avoid advertising while accessing original content they cannot watch on traditional cable.
 That's why it's no surprise that the live streaming market will be worth over $70 billion by 2021.
 And the best video streaming services are in a fierce battle for the lion's share of this amount.

 2. The current cable TV market share is just under 50%.

 This global figure shows that cable TV still remains the main platform globally.
 This is followed by satellite TV and finally, internet protocol TV (IPTV), with a relatively small share.
 This will change, especially considering that cable cutting stats show that the number of people switching to internet TV is increasing.

 3. Only 28% of view time is dedicated to traditional TV, 68% go to streaming.

 There could be a number of different reasons for this phenomenon, like more channels to choose from or cheaper prices.
 However, US adults agree that streaming is more entertaining than traditional cable TV, according to pay-TV subscribers statistics.

 4. Comcast lost more than 200,000 subscribers in the last quarter of 2020.